-Everyone knows that LAX doesn’t have a good reputation but sometimes you have to go through it to get to your destination.
-Sometimes it sucks but what if you didn’t have to deal with the crazy airport layout and never finding a place to charge your phone?
-For your next trip, head to Hollywood-Burbank Airport where you’ll experience affordable parking, easy shuttle access, and a Metrolink Station within walking distance to the airport’s 2 terminals.
-It’s also closer to the main attractions, so if you have friends visiting on a layover, you can take them to Universal Studios or Hollywood for a quick visit!
+Everyone knows that LAX doesn’t have a good reputation but sometimes you just have to grin and bear it.
+But what if you didn’t have to deal with the crazy airport layout and never finding a place to charge your phone?
+For your next trip, head to Hollywood-Burbank Airport where you’ll experience affordable parking, easy shuttle access, and a Metrolink Station within walking distance to the airport’s two terminals.
+It’s also closer to the main attractions, meaning you could sneak in a quick trip to Universal Studios or Hollywood during a long layover!

-There are two main airports that people love flying into and out of — Chicago O’Hare International Airport and Chicago Midway International Airport.
-However, while O’Hare may be popular, it’s also recently been reported the nation’s busiest airports in terms of total flights.
-Midway is a good alternative airport to fly out of especially for domestic flights and has shorter lines.
-It’s also very accessible to the train and closer to downtown Chicago.
-There’s no stressful airport navigation and plenty of offsite parking available.
-And only certain airlines fly in and out of Midway, which may work out cheaper in airfare for you!
+Chicago has two main airports — Chicago O’Hare International Airport and Chicago Midway International Airport.
+While O’Hare may be popular, it’s also recently been reported to be the nation’s busiest airports in terms of total flights.
+Midway is a good alternative airport to fly out of especially for domestic flights.
+It has shorter lines, is very accessible to the train, and is closer to downtown Chicago.
+Plus you’ll avoid stressful airport navigation and have plenty of offsite parking available.
+Only certain airlines fly in and out of Midway, which may work out cheaper in airfare for you!

 New York City

-While LaGuardia is a popular option for many to consider because it’s closest to Manhattan, it’s also known to have flight cancellations and delays all the time.
+While LaGuardia is a popular option for many because it’s closest to Manhattan, it’s also known to have flight cancellations and delays all the time.
 Depending on where you live or are staying, you may want to choose Newark, John F. Kennedy (JFK) or even Westchester County as an alternative airport.
-There are certain advantages to choosing one over another.
-JFK will have plenty of international flights and connections and you can get to/from Manhattan via the AirTrain link!
-Newark is located in the Chemical Coast of New Jersey and best to best to use if you live in (or plan on visiting) points west of Manhattan.
-However, it’s easy to take a train from Newark to Penn Station or vice versa to Newark Liberty Airport Station.
+JFK has plenty of international flights and connections and you can get to/from Manhattan via the AirTrain link.
+Newark is located in the Chemical Coast of New Jersey and best to use if you live in (or plan on visiting) points west of Manhattan.
+However, it’s relatively easily accessible by train from Penn Station via Newark Liberty Airport Station.

 Ronald Reagan Washington National Airport, Dulles International Airport or Baltimore-Washington International Airport?
 DCA National is closet to downtown, however, it’s limited by a perimeter rule on nonstop flight destinations even though the airport is growing daily.
 Pick one of the alternatives for better flights.
-Dulles has a robust flight network and is a hub to United Airlines.
-And there’s plenty of available ground transportation, including the Metrobus.
-Then there’s Baltimore, which is a similar distance to get to downtown Washington.
-There’s a solid Amtrak connection you can take and it’ll take about 25 minutes to get downtown, and some people prefer that consistently in transportation.
+Dulles has a robust flight network and is a hub for United Airlines.
+Plus, there’s plenty of available ground transportation, including the Metrobus.
+Then there’s Baltimore, which is a similar distance from downtown Washington.
+There’s a solid Amtrak connection that takes about 25 minutes to get downtown, and some people prefer that consistently in transportation.
 The airport serves over 700 daily domestic and international flights serving more than 75 cities nonstop!

 Where are your fave alternative airports?
 Drop us a comment!